The top threshold effect in the $\gamma\gamma$ production at the LHC: Computations and results

 We fit these events with the ATLAS fitting function [Eq.~\eqref{eq:fitform}].
-In Fig.~\ref{fig:thres2} (top panel) we show the difference between the fit and the events.
-Notice that, the fit is not very good in the region of our interest namely $250 \leq M_{\gamma\gamma} \leq 510$ GeV.
-At about $M_{\gamma\gamma} \approx 300$ GeV the fit is above the events creating a `shallow-dip' in the difference plot.
-We model this behavior of the difference with the following function
+In Fig.~\ref{fig:thres2} we show the difference between the fit and the events.
+Notice that, even with such high number events, the difference plot shows fluctuations indicating small deviations from the fit in the region of our interest namely $250 \leq M_{\gamma\gamma} \leq 510$ GeV.